mirror/env-man/EnvManWF/Readme.txt

 UPGRADE

 If you are using earlier version of the project.
-Download a latest release and replace corresponding exe and dll files by removing the old ones and installing new versions.
+Download a latest release and replace corresponding exe and DLL files by removing the old ones and installing new versions.

 Enjoy!